Voinduha/Expload_4_Developers_Allure_TestOps/readme.md

 - :banana: Page should Be Opened From Direct Page
 - :orange: Console Log Should Not Have any Errors
 - :strawberry: Header should have Text "SDK COMPONENTS"
-- :watermelon: Page should change language EN/RU :watermelon:
+- :watermelon: Page should change language EN/RU
 - :grapes: Download readme file from GitHub and search for the desired text in it